The name Three Mile Bridge came later in the 1800s when the bridge became a recognised landmark on the road for coach travellers.

 During the reign of Charles II, history records that a man named Mr Pigg was in the habit of walking from his house in Newcastle to Three Mile Bridge every morning.
 He was a man of certain eccentricities and apparently erected the pillar as a “token of gratitude for the health and pleasure that he derived from his daily promenade.”
 To this end he had the column inscribed “with moral lessons for the benefit of all who travelled along the road.”

 The eccentric Mr Pigg in his time was described as a rebel, and a very great enthusiast.
 He reportedly walked for miles at a time wearing a strait coat, a high crowned hat and carried a quarter-staff fitted with an iron fork.
 Apparently He was well known to King Charles II, the Duke of York and throughout the kingdom.

 Upon his death John Pigg left three houses in Pilgrim Street for the relief of the poor and £5 per year to the clergyman at Earsdon.
 Pigg’s pillar was broken up when the road was straightened in 1829.
 The stone was reportedly used in the building of a wall for an adjoining garden.

-Check out the Little Histories Shop to see our full range of archival products!
+Check out the Discovering Heritage website to see our full range of archival products!

 1764 Highway Robbery